-“It was during a school project, that gave me the opportunity to start my own business, sell a product and draft a marketing plan, that I realised entrepreneurship is what I am good at and what I like to do.”
+“It was during a school project, that gave me the opportunity to start my own business, sell a product and draft a marketing plan, that I realised entrepreneurship is what I am good at and what I like doing.”

 However, the lack of conversation surrounding entrepreneurship did not thwart Filip’s ambition.
 Instead of going to university Filip went straight to work and waited for a good time to take the first step on his entrepreneurial path.
-It did not take too long, after just six months working as a sales repat a boat company, Filip got a call from a business contact and together they started Städarna i Motala.
+It did not take too long, after just six months working as a sales representative at a boat company, Filip got a call from a business contact and together they started Städarna i Motala.

 Filip was up for the challenge, and from the start was ambitious, he recalls: “A local newspaper came to interview us about the new cleaning business, Städarna i Motala.
 The headline indicated that we would employ 15 people in one year.
-I started with zero, so I had a lot of pressure then, but we started doing our thing and it went really well.
+I started with zero, so I had a lot of pressure, but we started doing our thing and it went really well.
 Now, one and a half years later, we have 20 employees.”

 Filip’s company has seen significant growth in a short period of time, but throughout his journey he has had NyföretagarCentrum Sverige, YBI’s network member in Sweden, in partnership with the Citi Foundation, at his side.
 The young entrepreneur discovered the organisation at a business fair in secondary school, and when he started his own business he contacted them right away.
 He signed up for their mentorship programme and feels incredibly grateful to have mentors in his life.
 “I think mentorship is one of the big keys to success as an entrepreneur and I think it’s good to have more than just one.”